reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.9.21 =
+* Added:      `force_output` are on the field level to bypass the required check that removes the output if the field is hidden.
+Thanks @rffaguiar.

 = 3.1.9.20 =
 * Fixed:      Rare case (mediatemple grid server) when file_get_contents won't work outside of the uploads dir.
 Used curl to grab the font HTML.  ;)